 The question of price always is quite important.
-The clouds are ought to save the time and money, one of the advantages is that service works as pay-as-you-go.
+The clouds are ought to save the time and money, one of the advantages is that the service works as a pay-as-you-go.
 This strategy ensures that you will pay only for things you use.
-The pay-as-you-go system also applies to the data storage space needed to service your stakeholders and clients, which means that you’ll get exactly as much space as you need, and not be charged for any that you don’t.
+The pay-as-you-go system also applies to the data storage space needed to service your stakeholders and clients, which means that you’ll get as much space as you need and will not be charged for any that you don’t.

 It is obvious that there are many doubts among users regarding the security of data in clouds.
 If you can remote access your data, then what’s stopping some cybercriminal from doing the same thing?
 Well, quite a bit, actually.
 First of all, a cloud host’s job is to carefully monitor the security, which is significantly more efficient than a conventional in-house system.
 As an added security measure, with most cloud-based services, different security settings can be set based on the user.

 The cloud computing services offer extended flexibility, comparing with hosting to the local servers.
 In case if you need extra bandwidth, a cloud-based service can meet that demand faster, than undergoing a complex update of the IT infrastructure.
 This improved freedom and flexibility can make a significant difference to the overall efficiency of the organization.
 A 65% majority of respondents to an InformationWeek survey said ‘the ability to quickly meet business demands’ was one of the most important reasons a business should move to a cloud environment.

 All the information is available from any part of the world and any device.
 Employees can keep working while traveling, this is very important in case of emergencies.
 Due to the fact that most cloud providers are doing their best to provide the most reliable services, maintaining 99.99% uptime.
 As long as, internet connection is accessible – users can easily access required files and applications.